mlgig/FM4MTSC/README.md

 # FM4MTSC
-An Empirical Evaluation of Foundation Models for Multivariate Time Series Classification
+This repository contains the code for the paper **"An Empirical Evaluation of Foundation Models for Multivariate Time Series Classification"** accepted at ECML-PKDD 2025.

 # Time Series Classification Methods